kakrusch/docana-project-luka/README.md

 Hypothesis:
 From the project we expect to see differences in the usage of the word "ok" and its different spellings across subreddits.

-literature

-- Condon (1986 in Lee, 2008): verbal okay has 3 pragmatic uses in decision-making interaction
-   - the beginning of the entire discourse.
-   - the transition from a non-decision sequence frame to a decision discourse
-   - the transition from one decision sequence to the next
-   - Marker of transition
-- Beach (1993 in Lee, 2008):
-   - free-standing receipt marker
-   - Again marker of discourse transitions

-- Burchfield (1982 in Adegbija & Bello, 2019) - american english (? - could be british)
-     1. Adjective uses: “correct,' `all right,' `satisfactory,'`good,' `well,' `everything is in order,' or `in good health
-     2. Phrase: “acceptable to me”
-     3. Response particle like “yes” or “certainly”
-     4.  “signal social or cultural acceptance, being fashionable, having or showing prestige, belonging to a high class”
-     5. Transitive Verbs
-- Nigerian uses (Adegbija and Bello, 2019):
-     1. OK as a gap filler
-     2. Expressing a sense of surprise
-     3. As a marker of discourse termination “stop it!”

 ## Dataset
 The dataset used is